 To keep up with little spills or to freshen up a carpet means it has to be convenient to do so.
 Carpet sweepers are lightweight and can quickly spot clean an area.

-Taking the vacuum out for a quick hoover can mean more time getting it out of the closet, finding a socket, cleaning, then taking it apart to put away again than it does to actually do the cleaning.
+Taking the vacuum out for a quick hoover can mean more time getting it out of the closet, finding a socket, cleaning, then taking it apart to put away again than it does to do the cleaning.

-Since the carpet sweeper doesn’t actually use a vacuum, it is very quiet.
+Since the carpet sweeper doesn’t use a vacuum, it is very quiet.
 A motorised carpet sweeper uses a rotating brush that simply pushes the debris into a pan right behind the brushes.
 It doesn’t need lots of energy and power to send the debris up a tube and into a canister.

 Ease of Use